|

 %f1 = 0.02; |

-Using a list #m:
+Using a list of strings #m:

 time 2010 2012; |